kascheri12/kascheri12.github.io/mainnet-testing-20180425.md

 ## Task Template

-For my test today I'll be rendering a very simple blender file, the Golem Header blender file from [golem.timejones.id.au](http://golem.timjones.id.au/).
+Today's test will be rendering a very simple blender file, the Golem Header blender file from [golem.timejones.id.au](http://golem.timjones.id.au/).

 The sample task settings I used for this test were 50 subtasks per task, resolution of 6000x4000, a bidding price of 3GNT, and a subtask timeout of 8 minutes.